 The problem: How do we conduct performance reviews with remote employees?

-In modern times and air-conditioned offices, we’ve eschewed murder for the more flexible performance review.
+In modern times and air-conditioned offices, we’ve moved to the flexible performance review.
 The two most common performance review models are:

 - A competitive evaluation model with formal annual or semi-annual reviews in which employees are scored against each other, with the lowest-scoring employees dismissed (also known as pulling a “rank and yank”).